Best AI Video Clipping Tool for YouTube Creators in 2026

 Why is file upload better than URL pasting for AI video clipping?

-When you upload your own video file directly, the clipping tool receives clean source footage with zero bot detection, zero download failures, and zero resolution limits.
+When you upload your own video file directly, the clipping tool receives clean source footage with maximum reliability, zero download failures, and zero resolution limits.
 URL-based tools must download the video from YouTube first, which frequently triggers 403 errors, CAPTCHA challenges, and resolution throttling.
 For creators who already have the source file on their computer, file upload is objectively more reliable.

 How fast can AI tools turn a YouTube video into Shorts?